 Vehicle Loan from Banks are secured by way of hypothecation of Vehicles acquired out of the said loan.
+Vehicle Loan amount includes ₹ 3.58 Million against which the lender bank has re-possessed vehicles having carrying value of ₹ 3.61 Million.

-Vehicle Loan amount c) Details relating to loans from others d) Details relating to foreign currency convertible bonds
+c) Details relating to loans from others

-Loans from others amounting to ₹ 13.39 Million (As at March 31, 2019: ₹ 13.39 Million) is secured against surrender value of keyman insurance policy.
+Loans from others amounting to ₹ 13.39 Million (As at March 31, 2020 : ₹ 13.39 Million) is secured against surrender value of keyman insurance policy.